delrosariojosefleander/delrosariojosefleander.github.io/essays/smartQuestions.md

 Not-So-Smart Question: In contrast, responses to the not-so-smart question are less helpful.
 Responders request additional information to clarify the issue, but the asker provides no follow-up details.
 Some responses express frustration with the lack of information provided.

 Example of a Smart Question:

 Title: "How to serialize java.math.BigDecimal in Avro?"

 Link: https://stackoverflow.com/questions/38213063/how-to-serialize-java-math-bigdecimal-in-avro

-Summary: The asker provides a clear and concise question about Avro schemas, which are typically defined using JSON and include various primitive and complex data types.
+Summary: The asker provides a clear and concise question about Avro schemas.
 The inquiry specifically asks which Avro data type should be used to represent a BigDecimal, a precise numeric data type.
 The asker is seeking guidance on how to properly define a schema for this specific data type within the Avro framework.

 Example of a Not-So-Smart Question: